tannewt/wa-law.org/bill/2021-22/hb/1237/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Session%20Laws/House/1237.SL.xml)
 ## Section 1
-(1) This act is intended to provide a common definition for family resource centers across Washington state in an effort to establish a core set of principles for existing and newly forming family resource centers.
+1. This act is intended to provide a common definition for family resource centers across Washington state in an effort to establish a core set of principles for existing and newly forming family resource centers.

-(2) The legislature finds that family resource centers are effective in supporting communities when adhering to the following principles:
+2. The legislature finds that family resource centers are effective in supporting communities when adhering to the following principles:

-(a) Equality;
+    a.
+Equality;

-(b) Mutual respect;
+    b.
+Mutual respect;

-(c) Families are resources to other families and the community;
+    c.
+Families are resources to other families and the community;

-(d) Strengthening families' cultural, racial, and linguistic identities;
+    d.
+Strengthening families' cultural, racial, and linguistic identities;

-(e) Embedding programs in the community;
+    e.
+Embedding programs in the community;

-(f) Fairness;
+    f.
+Fairness;

-(g) Responsiveness;
+    g.
+Responsiveness;

-(h) Accountability;
+    h.
+Accountability;

-(i) Mobilization of formal and informal resources; and (j) Flexibility.
+    i.
+Mobilization of formal and informal resources; and

+    j.
+Flexibility.

-(3) The legislature further finds that families and parents are primarily responsible for supporting children's development and well-being at all ages and stages, and for preparing a child for success in school and life.
+3. The legislature further finds that families and parents are primarily responsible for supporting children's development and well-being at all ages and stages, and for preparing a child for success in school and life.
 However, many families may benefit from voluntary preventative or enriching support.

-(4) The legislature finds that family resource centers play a critical role in:
+4. The legislature finds that family resource centers play a critical role in:

-(a) Preventing child abuse and neglect;
+    a.
+Preventing child abuse and neglect;

-(b) Strengthening children and families;
+    b.
+Strengthening children and families;

-(c) Connecting family-impacting agencies and programs;
+    c.
+Connecting family-impacting agencies and programs;

-(d) Creating opportunities for community-level coordination; and (e) Creating connections to resources and support systems.
+    d.
+Creating opportunities for community-level coordination; and

+    e.
+Creating connections to resources and support systems.

 ## Section 3
 > This section modifies existing section [43.330.010](/rcw/43_state_government—executive/43.330_department_of_commerce.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.330_department_of_commerce.md) for context.